 HKUST IEMS Working Papers No. 2019-61

-Does financing respond to changes in productive opportunities even for the world's poor?
-We shed light by examining the response of private bank financing to a rural road-building program in India.
-The program prioritized roads for villages above explicit population thresholds, allowing us to use discontinuities in treatment probability for identification.
-We find large financing responses - odds of a villager getting a loan is twice as high, and the average loan amounts are about 50% higher - for villages just above the threshold compared to those below.
-Benefits seem to flow disproportionately to those traditionally disadvantaged in rural societies.
+Does financing respond to changes in productive opportunities, even for the world’s poor?
+We answer this question by examining the response of private bank financing to a rural infrastructure program in India, which brought road access to unconnected villages.
+The program prioritized roads for villages above specific population thresholds, allowing us to exploit resulting discontinuities for identification.
+We find large financing responses to roads using detailed data from a large bank – 75% more villagers get loans, and the average amount lent to them is about 30-35% higher– for villages just above the threshold compared to those below.

 Get updates from HKUST IEMS